aparna2806/Fab-Academy-Repo/w10 &w13 Input and output devices.md

 <img title="miro" alt="brainstorm" src="/images/28.png" width="560"/>
 <p align="center">
 <li>Video where Borka and I are changing the brightness of LED with a potentiometer that's on a different board can be found here - https://drive.google.com/file/d/1hSKlAS_nKLKWMcwf_82Jps-esQRxoBUt/view?usp=sharing </li>

+<h3>Learnings:</h3>
+<li>The section is aimed at INPUTS (sensors) and for OUTPUTS (motors, LEDs)</li>
+<li>We touched upon the basics of electronics such as amperage, voltage and current.</li>
+<li>We saw different kinds of motors we can find (DC, steppers and MOSFETs, servomotors...), then LEDs, piezo and some others.

+<h3>Next step- Milling:</h3>
+<li>The first time when we cut Dafni was around to help.
+But we didn't know that the image was horizontal and we placed the plate vertically.
+For this reason, we had to repeat it.</li>
+<li>We cross checked again if all our images were of the same length and width when we convereted them in imkscape.</li>